jeffrey-a-meunier/erlang-text-adventure/README.md

 ## 2. Compile the source code

-From bash:
+Either from bash:

 ```
 $ erlc *.erl
 ```

-From within erlang:
+or from within erlang:

 ```
 $ erl